Hawai'i History Day

 ʻIlima Intermediate Courtyard

-Middle school was a notably tumultuous chapter in my academic career, particularly made more memorable by the enduring friends I made, the unruly groups of students in classes, weekly shenanigans at the courtyard, and the high volume of fights that took place just outside the walls of campus.
-Amid the thrilling chaos that each day posed, I had come to expect a routine for all six of my classes.
-Standard expectations for much of the school day had already been established.
+Middle school was a notably tumultuous chapter in my academic career, particularly made more memorable by the lifelong friends I made, the unruly students in classes, weekly shenanigans at the courtyard, and the high volume of fights that took place just outside the walls of campus.
+Amid the chaos that awaited each day, much of it had already become routine for me.

 Frederick Douglass